 Haven't done extensive research, but are there any recommendable open-source protocols/implementations (likely based on webRTC)?

-@kavbojka @s_ol @yaelwrites jitsi does seem to be the most developed open source group video tool, although without e2e. signal is excellent for 1:1 video and group chats, although I much prefer a real keyboard for messaging and signal desktop has issues, as described by Harlo in her hack.lu talk: https://www.youtube.com/watch?v=1vax5vLSUUw
+@kavbojka @s_ol @yaelwrites jitsi does seem to be the most developed open source group video tool, although without e2e. signal is excellent for 1:1 video and group chats, although I much prefer a real keyboard for messaging and signal desktop has issues, as described by Harlo in her hack.lu talk: youtube.com/watch?v=1vax5vLSUU

 @th